Looking to scale your MSP network monitoring business this year?

 3. Structure your sales team for continuous growth.

 One key characteristic that sets high-growth MSPs apart from the rest is how they segment their sales teams.
-According to Paul Dippell, CEO of Service Leadership, Inc., the best sales teams understand the difference between “hunters” and “farmers” and segment their team accordingly.
+According to Paul Dippell, CEO of Service Leadership, Inc., the best sales teams understand the difference between “hunters” and “farmers” and segment their teams accordingly.

 In sales lingo, “hunters” are salespeople who thrive on chasing new opportunities, while “farmers” excel at nurturing long-term relationships.
 Even if their resume says they do both, most salespeople naturally gravitate towards one role or the other.
 That means that once your “farmers” have secured enough clients to hit their targets through upsells, they’ll stop hunting altogether.
 Likewise, when your “hunters” are off chasing the next client, they risk neglecting their existing accounts.
 This leads to missed opportunities for revenue growth on both sides.

-Segmenting your sales teams between these two roles ensures your salespeople can play to their strengths and you can properly incentivize your teams to drive continuous business growth.
+Segmenting your sales teams between these two roles ensures your salespeople can play to their strengths, and you can properly incentivize your teams to drive continuous business growth.

 4. Stop relying on “unicorns” to grow your vCIO practice.